Axenide/Ax-Shell/README.md

 > [!CAUTION]
 > This is a fork not made for others to install.
-Do so at your own risk
+Do so at your own risk!
+The only diffrence between this and the original is that this fork has integration with Philips Hue lights and also a nightscout cgm widget.
+> Also uses yr.no api to get weather instead of Axenide chosen weather api.
+> Axenide Ax-shell is much better!

 <p align="center">
   <img src="assets/cover.png">